Jamie O'Hara (footballer): Billericay Town

 On 23 March 2017, BBC Sport confirmed that O'Hara had joined Billericay Town of the Isthmian League Premier Division, in the seventh tier of English football.
-The article also went on to report that "Billericay have recently been taken over by multi-millionaire Glenn Tamplin, who said shortly after completing a deal for the club that he was "comfortable" investing £10,000 a week."
-It was also revealed that O'Hara has agreed to forfeit his wages if he gets injured and that a clause will allow him to leave if a "Championship or above" club comes in for him.
+The article also reported that "Billericay have recently been taken over by multi-millionaire Glenn Tamplin, who said shortly after completing a deal for the club that he was "comfortable" investing £10,000 a week."
+It was also revealed that O'Hara had agreed to forfeit his wages if he was injured and that a clause would allow him to leave if a "Championship or above" club comes in for him.

-On 16 April 2017, it was announced that O'Hara had been fined two weeks wages by Billericay for getting into a physical altercation with a young supporter following a 3–2 defeat by Leatherhead on 15 April 2017.
+On 16 April 2017, it was announced that O'Hara had been fined two weeks' wages by Billericay for getting into a physical altercation with a young supporter following a 3–2 defeat by Leatherhead on 15 April 2017.

 O'Hara left Billericay Town in December 2018, but returned to the club a month later as player/assistant manager.
-He became player-manager in September 2019 stating that the only way he could get a game each week would be if he was picking the team.
+He became player-manager in September 2019, stating that the only way he could get a game each week would be if he was picking the team.

-On 3 December 2020, it was announced that O'Hara and his Assistant Manager Paul Konchesky had both parted company with Billericay Town.
+On 3 December 2020, it was announced that O'Hara and his assistant manager Paul Konchesky had both parted company with Billericay Town.

 International career

 O'Hara was called up to the England under-21 squad for their game against Republic of Ireland on 5 February 2008, but did not take the field.
 He did gain his first U21 cap on 25 March 2008, in a 0–0 friendly against Poland.
 In total he won seven caps at this level.

 On 21 February 2011, O'Hara admitted that he would seriously consider playing international football for the Republic of Ireland if he got the call.
-O'Hara has played at the England under-21 level but has never been selected for the senior squad and with Irish grandparents, he could now make the switch.
-Former Wolves manager Mick McCarthy also expressed that he too wished O'Hara to make the switch to Ireland.
+O'Hara had played at the England under-21 level but had never been selected for the senior squad, and with Irish grandparents, he could now make the switch.
+Former Wolves manager Mick McCarthy also said that he too wished O'Hara to make the switch to Ireland.

 He was also eligible for Northern Ireland as his father was born in Magherafelt.

 Personal life

 O'Hara married former Miss England model Danielle Lloyd on 26 May 2012.
 They had three sons together.
 Lloyd filed for divorce in 2014, after O'Hara had admitted to cheating on her on a night out.

 Out of contract after leaving Gillingham, he participated in series 19 of the reality TV show Celebrity Big Brother in January 2017.
 In September 2021, he became host of Talksport's The Sports Bar alongside Jason Cundy.
+He also was on the TV series Love Undercover in 2024.